National Radio Network (Japan)

 National Radio Network (NRN; 全国ラジオネットワーク) is a Japanese commercial radio network.
 Both Nippon Cultural Broadcasting (QR) and Nippon Broadcasting System (LF) in Tokyo serve as the network's co-flagship stations; the Fujisankei Communications Group has an influence on both stations.
-Established on 3 May 1965, NRN is made up of 42 regional affiliates, including eleven full-time affiliates and 31 stations that are dual-affiliated with the rival Japan Radio Network (JRN), which is a practice of "cross-networking" in Japan.
+Established on 3 May 1965, NRN is made up of 40 regional affiliates, including eleven full-time affiliates and 31 stations that are dual-affiliated with the rival Japan Radio Network (JRN), which is a practice of "cross-networking" in Japan.

-Out of the 42 affiliates, 15 NRN stations are also affiliated with JRN, and is connected with a JNN TV station, 10 are JRN/NRN dual affiliates that are connected with a Nippon TV (NNN/NNS) station, 9 are radio-only stations (Including core stations LF, QR, SF, and Radio Osaka), 3 are radio subsidiaries (NRN-only core station STV Radio, and dual JRN/NRN core stations MBS Radio & ABC Radio), 2 are relay stations (KBS Shiga, NBC Radio Saga), 1 connected to a dual NNN/NNS & ANN affiliate (JRN/NRN station Fukui Broadcasting), 1 connected to a key ANN affiliate (NRN-only core station Kyushu Asahi Broadcasting), and 1 connected to a JAITS television station (KBS Kyoto).
-RSK Sanyo Broadcasting, initially a JRN-only station, became the last radio station to join the NRN in 1997.
+Out of the 40 affiliates, 15 NRN stations are also affiliated with JRN, and is connected with a JNN TV station, 10 are JRN/NRN dual affiliates that are connected with a Nippon TV (NNN/NNS) station, 9 are radio-only stations (Including core stations LF, QR, SF, and Radio Osaka), 3 are radio subsidiaries (NRN-only core station STV Radio, and dual JRN/NRN core stations MBS Radio & ABC Radio), 1 connected to a dual NNN/NNS & ANN affiliate (JRN/NRN station Fukui Broadcasting), 1 connected to a key ANN affiliate (NRN-only core station Kyushu Asahi Broadcasting), and 1 connected to a JAITS television station (KBS Kyoto).
+Previously, the Okayama-Takamatsu market (Okayama & Kagawa Prefectures), were once handled by Nishinippon Broadcasting when they joined the NRN in 1965.
+That all changed in 1997 when RSK Sanyo Broadcasting in Okayama, a JRN-only station in the market at that time, became a cross-net station, and joined the NRN.
+In turn, RNC Radio also became a cross-net station, being the last station to join the TBS Radio-led JRN that same year, making the two serve their respective areas as dual JRN-NRN affiliates unlike their television counterparts that served the entire market.

 Despite no longer affiliated, Radio Kansai airs the network's late-night flagship program, "All Night Nippon", and other NRN programs due to program sales.
 Also, despite being a core affiliate of the network, OBC Radio Osaka carries some programming from rival JRN, which includes the BRAND NEW MORNING program.
+Also, All Night Nippon, and other NRN radio shows are also being aired on 2 key JRN affiliates.
+CBC Radio carries the flagship ANN program (Monday to Saturday), while RKB Radio carries the ANN special hosted by Japanese boy-band SixTones every Saturday, instead of NRN's core Fukuoka affiliate, KBC Radio.

+With the exception of Hokkaido (HBC & STVradio) and Akita (ABS), all 44 NRN-affiliated stations are conducting AM suspension experiments as a measure to utilize their Wide FM broadcasts as per mandate by the Ministry of Communications.
+The suspensions will run until September 2026, with a gradual transition from AM to FM within 2028.